Study HARTS at PCC

-The humanities and the arts are central to all human cultures throughout time.
-Their study can facilitate deeper intercultural understanding and lay the groundwork for a civically engaged life.
-They can also prepare you to think critically, act creatively, and succeed in a rapidly changing world.
+The humanities and arts are central to all human cultures.
+Studying HARTS can facilitate deeper intercultural understanding and lay the groundwork for a civically engaged life.
+These subjects can also prepare you to think critically, act creatively, and succeed in a rapidly changing world.

-Below are posts written by PCC humanities and arts faculty and staff.
-The posts describe the importance of HARTS programs at PCC, and explain why students should pursue these programs.
-Some posts link to thought-provoking articles published outside the PCC community.
+Below are posts written by PCC faculty and staff in the humanities and arts.
+The posts describe the importance of HARTS programs at PCC and explain why students should take HARTS classes.
+Some posts also link to thought-provoking articles published outside the PCC community.

 Recent Posts